 How grammar and punctuation became subtle social signals

-These choices act as subtle signals.
-They tell people things about us: how educated we seem, how approachable we want to come across, and sometimes even what social group we belong to.
+These choices function as signals, and they’re read before a single word of meaning gets processed.
+A misplaced apostrophe, a string of exclamation marks, an email in all lowercase — each one tells people something about us: how educated we seem, how approachable we want to come across, and sometimes even what social group we belong to.

 The roots of our language signals